Entropy as a function of magnetization for a 2D spin-ice model exhibiting a Kasteleyn transition: String representation

+The particular magnetization distribution of the states in our model's ice-rule manifold gives it an unusual response to an externally applied longitudinal magnetic field.
+In this section, we discuss the Kasteleyn transition that results from this, and use it to motivate a `string representation' of the ice-rule states that will be useful in calculating an approximate expression for the entropy as a function of magnetization.

-Our real interest in this model, however, is in its unusual response to an externally applied longitudinal magnetic field.
-We call this field $h$, and in the following we shall take it to be positive.
+We call the longitudinal magnetic field $h$, and in the following we shall take it to be positive.
 As shown in the first line of Table \ref{plaqconf}, the degeneracy between the six ice-rule configurations is lifted as soon as the field $h$ is applied.
 Indeed, for any non-zero $h$ (and remembering that we always work in the $h \ll J$ limit) the ground state of a plaquette is the unique `all up' configuration.
 It follows that, at $T=0$, the entire lattice simply has $\sigma_i = +1$ for all sites $i$.

 Now let us consider what happens to this fully magnetized state as the temperature is increased.
 One might expect the appearance of a dilute set of `down' spins.
 However, a feature of this model is that a single spin-flip takes the system out of the ice-rule manifold, and at $h,k_B T \ll J$ this will not occur.
 To understand what will happen instead, let us introduce a representation of the states in the ice-rule manifold in terms of strings.